sighingnow/jekyll-gitbook/_pages/CH.md

 ### 2. Add agent and supervisor users and set the calling extensions

 > As a result of the task below you should add two new users to the Control Hub and assign Webex CC Agent and Supervisor licenses.
 > For agent and supervisor, you can use the https://mailinator.com/ which allows you to create a temporary account without registration.
-It is safe to use https://mailinator.com/  on the **Lab Tenant** because those accounts do not have admin permissions and the international calls are disabled.
+We allow to use mailinator on the current **Lab Tenant** because those accounts do not have admin permissions and the international calls are disabled.

 > We don't recommend using the mailinator accounts on your **Gold Tenant** due to security reasons (an attacker can gain access to your tenant).
 {: .block-warning }